dynobase-icon

 First, we'll focus on adding the DynamoDB table into our application.

 There are two ways to create a DynamoDB Table in SAM.
 The first one is the classical one, using AWS::DynamoDB::Table resource.
-This is the more advanced one but requires a complicated structure.
+This is the more advanced option but requires a more complicated structure.
 Fortunately, our DynamoDB Table Designer might help you with that.

-Second option, is to use simplified form of AWS::Serverless::SimpleTable resource.
+The second option is to use the simplified form of AWS::Serverless::SimpleTable resource.
 It supports only a single attribute primary key but is more intuitive:

 Step 4 - Business Logic